Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Design-based Adaptive Experiments

-When each of the entry of the covariate vectors is viewed as being of constant order, then the maximum radius is on the order $R = \bigO{d^{1/2}}$.
-In this case, Assumption~\ref{assumption:maximum-radius} places a slightly stronger assumption on the dimension of the covariates, i.e. $d = \littleO{T^{1/2}}$.
+When each entry of the covariate vectors is viewed as being of constant order, then the maximum radius is on the order $R = \bigO{d^{1/2}}$.
+In this case, Assumption~\ref{assumption:maximum-radius} requires that the dimension of the covariates is bounded by $d =\bigO{T^{1/2}}$.
+If the maximum radius $R$ is known to the experimenter before the experiment is run, then we can weaken Assumption~\ref{assumption:maximum-radius} to require $R = \bigO{T^{1/2}}$ and obtain\footnote{This requires modifying \ourdesign{} to use the fixed step size $\eta = T^{-1/2} R^{-1}$.} the same rate of Neyman Regret.

 The most salient aspect of Assumptions~\ref{assumption:moments}-\ref{assumption:maximum-radius} is that they allow for non-stationarity in the sequence of potential outcomes and covariates.
 Nearly all quantities are allowed to drift arbitrarily throughout the experiment, including individual treatment effects and the residuals of best linear predictors.
 The only substantive restriction on the order of the subjects is the well-invertible condition of Assumption~\ref{assumption:covariate-regularity}, which is fairly mild.